DougLau/earthwyrm/wyrmcast/README.md

 *WyrmCast* is an open-source map server developed for the Minnesota Department of Transportation (MnDOT).
-It can serve GIS data from [OpenStreetMap] or other sources.
+It can serve maps from [OpenStreetMap] or other sources.

-GIS data is stored as R-Trees in a [rosewood] file for each layer.
+Map data is cached as [R-Tree]s in a [rosewood] file for each layer.
 They contain `point`, `linestring` or `polygon` features, with associated tags.

 Features: